1st of 4 accusers takes stand at Ghislaine Maxwell trial

 Associated Press

-NEW YORK (AP) — A woman testified on Tuesday that British socialite Ghislaine Maxwell was sometimes present when the witness, then just 14, had sexual interactions with the financier Jeffrey Epstein.
+NEW YORK (AP) — A woman testified on Tuesday that British socialite Ghislaine Maxwell was often in the room when the witness, then just 14, had sexual interactions with the financier Jeffrey Epstein.

+Maxwell “was very casual,” she told a New York City jury.
+“Like it was no big deal.”

+She claimed the defendant instructed her on how to give Epstein sexual massages and sometimes physically participated in the encounters as well.

 The witness, using the pseudonym “Jane,” was the first of four alleged victims expected to testify against Maxwell at a New York City trial where she is charged with recruiting and grooming girls for Epstein to sexually abuse from 1994 to at least 2004.